ASRRtechnologies/vw-dto-conventions/README.md

 # VolkerWessels ProjectConfigurator Dto Conventions

 This repository serves as a central storage of important information about dto's (data transfer objects) that are used in the VolkerWessels ProjectConfigurator.
-Schemas can be found here that are used in FORM's backend to check incoming projectconfigurationrequests for validity.
+Schemas can be found here that are used in FORM's backend to check incoming projectconfigurationrequests for validity, as well as facadeconfigurations.

 ## Patch notes
+- Redesigned facade configurations
 - Removed position and rotation from houses.
 These are determined based on the selected options in a block (houses can't rotate, so that's just 0)
 - Included the option to override a model in a house configuration.

 ## Notes
-- The back-end does not currently support facade configuration requests.
-This will be revisited at a later stage.
-- A rotation property can be either a vector: {x, y, z} or a number in degrees
+- A rotation property can be either a unit-circle vector: {x, y, z} or a number in degrees
 - Elementlisted configurations are no longer supported.
 Only typeconfiguration-based projectconfigurations can be sent

 ## How to use the JSON schema to validate your JSON files before requesting